locka99/opcua/docs/design.md

 * log - for logging / auditing
 * openssl - cryptographic functions for signing, certifications and encryption/decryption
 * serde, server_yaml - for processing config files
-* clap - used by sample apps & certificate creator for command line argument processing
+* clap - used by example apps & certificate creator for command line argument processing
 * byteorder - for serializing values with the proper endian-ness
 * tokio - for asynchronous IO and timers
 * futures - for futures used by tokio